 - Most people bench press up to 20% more weight using a barbell compared to dumbbells.

-- The main reason for this is that the barbell bench press is easier to set up, is more stable, and has a reduced range of motion (ROM) compared to the dumbbell bench press.
+- The main reason why more weight can be lifted on the barbell bench press is because it is easier to set up, is more stable, and has a reduced range of motion (ROM) compared to the dumbbell bench press.

 - Some people may bench press more with dumbbells due to improper barbell pressing form which can reduce weight lifted, or cheating on the dumbbell press which can increase weight lifted.